Here’s a true story from my early career.

 The Cat Story

 Stepping aside for a moment, I’d like to tell you The Cat Story.
 My first appointment with Roberta was on an August afternoon.
 It was an unseasonably hot day.
 One of her male secretaries interrupted the meeting because Mrs. So-n-So, apparently a very high-paying regular client, couldn’t find her cat and she wanted Roberta to divine its location.
 Without hesitation, Roberta said, “Tell her to look under the front porch.
 Tell her we’ll stay on the phone until she comes back with the cat.”
-Moments later Mrs. So-n-So was back on the phone happily announcing that the cat was exactly where Robert’s revelation had proclaimed.
+Moments later Mrs. So-n-So was back on the phone happily announcing that the cat was exactly where Roberta’s revelation had proclaimed.
 Roberta turned to me and said, “It’s a hundred and five degrees outside.
 Where else is a cat going to find a cool spot?”
 Then to the secretary, “Bill her four hundred, no five, five hundred dollars.”

 So, I sued her…. in Small Claims Court……. for the entire fee…one hundred and fifty dollars.
 She didn’t like it and made sure I knew it.
 She used a messenger.